-A blind shipment is an instance when a consignee (receiver of the cargo) involved in a shipment is unaware of who the shipper or the seller is.
-This type of shipment is usually requested by a distributor, who wants to avoid going through additional distribution channels, and wants the goods to be shipped directly from the producer to the customer but does not want the customer to have access to the supplier’s information.
+A blind shipment is used when a seller does not wish the customer to know who the original producer or seller is.
+This type of shipment is usually requested by a distributor who wants goods to be shipped directly from the producer to the customer but does not want the customer to have access to the supplier’s information.
 Blind shipments can also be used to conceal if a product or item was shipped from third party vendors.

-As a result of blind shipment, the third-party vendor’s information is removed from the shipping label and later replaced with the seller’s information, thus making the customer “blind” to where her order comes from and many other details about it.
+To achieve the blind shipment, the third-party vendor’s information is removed from the shipping label and later replaced with the seller’s information, thus making the customer ‘blind’ to where their order is coming from.

-Most of the time, blind shipments happen because they are requested by distributors who want their suppliers; manufacturers or importers, to drop ship directly to their customers.
-In such cases, customers who order from this distributor assumes that it ships from the distributor, versus a third-party manufacturer or shipper.
-The distributor’s information may be left blank on the bill of lading, in other cases, however, it will have the name of the distributor as the shipper.
+Blind shipments are requested by distributors who want their suppliers to drop-ship directly to their customers.
+In such cases, customers who order from this distributor assume that the product ships from the distributor, versus a third-party manufacturer or shipper.
+The distributor’s information may be left blank on the Bill of Lading.
+In other cases, the Bill of Lading will have the name of the distributor as the shipper.
 This keeps the customer from having direct access to the supplier and consequently buying directly from them rather than the distributor.

 For a typical blind shipment, you should create two different Bills of Lading.
 The first will be used by the shipper when picking up the goods.
 The second will be used by the carrier at the time of delivery.
 If the shipper is the blind party, your first Bill of Lading will be indicated as the ‘blind’ or ‘dummy’ BOL, and the second one will be considered the ‘real’ BOL.